ersadul/recreate/README.md

 We are using Cloud Run to deploy our service and Cloud SQL also GCS to store our data.
 ![image](./architecture.png)
 ### Data Model
-This is the data model that suits our business case
+This is the data model that suits our business case.
 ![image](./erd.png)

 ## Getting started